cs4241-21a/final_project/README.md

 3. An outline of the technologies you used and how you used them.
 - **React**:
-We used React components to create abstract, easily recyclable components which leverage React states and effects for a web of interconnected functionality.
+We utilized React components to create abstract, easily-recyclable components which leverage React states and effects for a web of interconnected functionality.
 By utilizing a Route-Component model, different components of the application interact with the main route to invoke and read from shared data across the webpage.
 - **MongoDB**:
 MongoDB provided us an external data source for data preservation for logged-in users (using GitHub OAuth).
 This allowed us to save user preferences and selections for easy reuse of the program.
 - **Express**: